Uni-CLI Roadmap

 - Prefer native CLI, JSON stream, and MCP when a backend exposes them.

-- Do not mark CUA as live unless a configured backend performs real actions.
+- Do not mark Visual as live unless a configured backend performs real actions.

 Docs as product surface